-New World is published by UNA-UK Editor - Natalie Samarasinghe Sub-editors - Isabelle Younane, Ian Blenkinsop (Soapbox) Advertising - younane@una.org.uk
+New World is published by UNA-UK Editor - Natalie Samarasinghe Sub-editors - Isabelle Younane, Ian Blenkinsop (Soapbox) Advertising - younane@una.org.uk Disclaimer printed using vegetable-based inks on 100% recycled chlorine RECYCLED and acid-free paper.
+When you are finished with the magazine, Paper made from recycled material FSCo C013983 please recycle it or, better yet pass it on to a friend

-Disclaimer Opinions in New World do not necessarily reflect the views of UNA-UK, the United Nations or contributors' organisations Subscription New World is included in the UNA-UK membership fee.
+Opinions in New World do not necessarily reflect the views of UNA-UK, the United Nations or contributors' organisations Subscription New World is included in the UNA-UK membership fee.